-- Providing up-to-date job descriptions, with duties and responsibilities relating to individual teacher's roles clearly identified - Paying attention to the physical working environment.
+- Providing up-to-date job descriptions, with duties and responsibilities relating to individual teacher's roles clearly identified. - Ensuring teaching staff are aware of their PPA time and feel confident that that is protected time (in line with legislation). - Staff well-being lounge to be finished and accessible to staff. - Paying attention to the physical working environment.
 Ensuring that site issues are resolved where possible and that staff have a space to recuperate. - Monitoring working hours and encouraging staff to take breaks in-line with employment legislation. - Offering staff the option to participate in wellbeing activities e.g. sport activities, social activities, mindfulness sessions. - Engaging with staff to create constructive and effective working partnerships both within teams and across the school. - Ensuring there is a culture where staff achievements are acknowledged and celebrated. - Explicitly outlining staff wellbeing provision in recruitment (for example as part of job adverts and discussions during interviews with prospective candidates).